1. Trainee suggests collaborative research project idea by emailing academic@bota.org.uk

 X - @OrthoSingh

-Abhinav is an NIHR Doctoral Research Fellow at the University of Oxford and an Orthopaedic Registrar within the North West Thames rotation.
-His research focuses on improving newborn screening for developmental dysplasia of the hip (DDH).
+Abhinav is an NIHR Doctoral Research Fellow at the University of Oxford and an Orthopaedic Registrar the North West Thames rotation.
+His research aims to enhance newborn screening for developmental dysplasia of the hip (DDH) by leveraging artificial intelligence for more accurate ultrasound interpretations.
+Additionally, he focuses on evaluating clinician performance using AI-enabled diagnostic tools.
+Abhinav is an active member of the Orthopaedic Trainees Association (BOTA) Executive team, having previously held the roles of and Academic Representative.

 BOTA'S POSITION ON DISSEMINATING SURVEY REQUEST